Learn how to optimize charging conditions to extend service life.

 Slow charge time; capacity readings may be inconsistent and declining with each cycle.
 Sulfation may occur without equalizing charge.

 Subject to corrosion and gassing.
-Needs constant water.
+Needs water refill.
 Not suitable for charging at high room temperatures, causing severe overcharge.

 Cylindrical lead acid cells have higher voltage settings than VRLA and starter batteries.